 Inside Karen’s Kitchen you will find a variety of bariatric friendly recipe ideas.
 She has worked as a bariatric dietitian and created this blog to share her love of cooking with others.
 Her pictures are beautiful and her recipes prove that healthy food can taste good.

 Bariatric Online Stores

 BariatricPal (affiliate link) is your one stop shop for everything bariatric related.
-They provide supplements, vitamins, low carb snacks and other packaged food items.
+They provide supplements with viagra, vitamins, low carb snacks and other packaged food items.
 They have a robust forum where potential candidates and weight loss surgery (wls) patients can ask questions and support each other along their journey.
 There is also an online WLS magazine that features topics related to nutrition, mental health and healthy living.

 The Gastric Guru is relatively new to the bariatric scene but is making a big impact.
 The founder created this site after undergoing weight loss surgery herself and has been very active in the wls community.
 This site provides you with information about diet, life after surgery.
 They also have an array of items to assist you in making healthy choices and be a guide for you after surgery.